GRACE ACADEMY COURSE DESCRIPTIONS 2020-2021 WITH BOOK AND SUPPLY LIST

 - Color Markers – 10 count Crayola Classic Colors(not required for TK students)

 - Erasers – 2 count smudge free pink

-- Disinfecting Wipes- 75 count in plastic closable container
+- Disinfecting Wipes- as available in stores

 Fees will be totaled per family and included in your Family Folder at Orientation.
 Fees will be due the first week of school payable to Grace Academy.